naru0504/craftalert/docs-src/guides/index.md

 ## AJAX requests

-Since colorfulalert is promise-based, it makes sense to pair it with AJAX functions that are also promise-based.
+Since craftalert is promise-based, it makes sense to pair it with AJAX functions that are also promise-based.
 Below is an example of using `fetch` to search for artists on the iTunes API.
 Note that we're using `content: "input"` in order to both show an input-field *and* retrieve its value when the user clicks the confirm button:

 ```js
 cral({